Over the past several years, longboarding has exploded in popularity.

 The other areas of the sport that have grown rapidly are downhill and freeriding.

-With all the development in gear recently, riders are now doing things that would have been previously thought impossible on a longboard.
+With all the recent developments in gear, riders are now doing things that would have been previously thought impossible on a longboard.

 As you get better acquainted with the world of longboarding, you'll soon discover a wide range of products that provide different riding experiences.